Arabian riff: History

 There is a clear resemblance between the riff and the French song Colin prend sa hotte (published by Christophe Ballard in 1719), whose first five notes are identical.
 Colin prend sa hotte appears to be derived from the lost Kradoudja, an Algerian folk song of the 17th century.

 A version of the riff was published in 1845 by Franz Hünten as Melodie Arabe.
 The melody was described as an "Arabian Song" in the La grande méthode complète de cornet à piston et de saxhorn par Arban, first published in 1864.

 Sol Bloom, a showman (and later a U.S. congressman), published the song as the entertainment director of the World's Columbian Exposition in 1893.
 It included an attraction called "A Street in Cairo" produced by Gaston Akoun, which featured snake charmers, camel rides and a scandalous dancer known as Little Egypt.
 Songwriter James Thornton penned the words and music to his own version of this melody, "Streets Of Cairo or The Poor Little Country Maid".
 Copyrighted in 1895, it was made popular by his wife Lizzie Cox, who used the stage name Bonnie Thornton.
 The oldest known recording of the song is from 1895, performed by Dan Quinn (Berliner Discs 171-Z).

 In popular culture

 Music

-It has been used as a basis for numerous songs:
+It has been used as a basis for numerous songs, including "Kutchy Kutchy".